Sunglasses are not just a cool fashion accessory – they also protect your eyes from the sun’s damaging rays.

 - increased risk of cataracts – clouding of the lens in your eye

-- pterygium – a white or creamy fleshy growth on the surface of the eye
+- pterygium or surfer's eye – benign growths on the surface of the eye

 - rarely, cancer of the cornea or conjunctiva